 The Advanced Audit and Assurance subject provides a body of knowledge for you to understand the nature and diversity of audit and assurance engagements.
-The subject provides an insight into audit and assurance processes, methodologies and procedures.
-It also examines the objectives of assurance engagements, and current and future developments in assurance engagements.
+The subject provides an insight on audit and assurance processes, methodologies and procedures.
+It also examines the objectives of assurance engagements and current and future developments in assurance engagements.
 The environment within which the auditor or assurance practitioner operates and the respective roles of the private and public sector auditors and internal audit are also discussed.

 In the CPA Program, the professional responsibilities of accountants are discussed in the Ethics and Governance subject.
 However, this subject emphasises the ethical and professional conduct of auditors.
-The strategic business analysis techniques in the Advanced Audit and Assurance subject are further discussed in the Strategic Management Accounting and Global Strategy and Leadership subjects in their respective contexts.
+The strategic business analysis techniques in the Advanced Audit and Assurance subject are further discussed in the Strategic Management Accounting and Global Strategy and Leadership subjects in their respective context.
 This subject and the Contemporary Business Issues subject also cover sustainability reporting and assurance with an emphasis on businesses.
 Advanced topics in financial reporting that complement the accounting knowledge of audit professionals are covered in the Financial Reporting subject, and accounting for financial instruments is discussed in the Financial Risk Management subject.

-This subject will introduce you to international pronouncements including the international standards for audit, review and assurance engagements, the standard on quality management for audit firms and the code of ethics.
+This subject will introduce you to international pronouncements including the international standards for audit, review and assurance engagements, the standard on quality control for audit firms and the code of ethics.
 You will be taken through case studies to illustrate the strategic approach in audit engagements.
-Contemporary developments in assurance engagement opportunities.
+Contemporary developments in assurance engagements are discussed in this subject in the context of future practice management opportunities.